 To receive program assistance, it must be demonstrated that the unrepaired damage to structures was the direct result of Hurricane Michael.
 Damage details are noted in Section 2 of this document.

-A damage assessment must be conducted on both the interior and exterior of the structure to observe and record damages, as well as develop the Damage Repair Valuation (DRV).
+A damage assessment must be conducted on both the interior and exterior of the structure to observe and record damage, as well as develop the Damage Repair Valuation (DRV).
 The damage assessment must be completed in sufficient detail to develop cost estimates.
 This requires an inspector to have full access to the property for the documentation process.

-The project costs must be reasonable and typical in the current marketplace for projects of similar scope and must exclude any duplication of benefits.
+The project costs must be reasonable and typical in the current marketplace for projects of similar scope and must exclude any Duplication of Benefits.

 The project must comply with all applicable federal, state and local requirements.